CFS - Technical Information Sheets - Suspicious Firearms

 Firearms and Toolmarks - Suspicious Firearms Index

-The ‘SFI’ initiative is a streamlined service that enables police agencies to determine whether a seized/recovered firearm is linked to a shooting occurrence through the upload of test fired ammunition components to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
-Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America where information indicates that the firearm may have originated or passed through the U.S.A.
+The Suspicious Firearms Index (SFI) initiative is a streamlined process that provides police agencies with investigative information regarding whether a seized/recovered firearm is linked to a shooting occurrence through the upload of test fired ammunition components to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
+Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America (U.S.A.) where information indicates that the firearm may have originated or passed through the U.S.A.
 Submissions under this initiative consist of either a commercial firearm or agency generated test fired ammunition components.

-Items submitted for examination under the ‘SFI’ initiative must meet the following requirements:
+Cases submitted under the SFI initiative must meet the following requirements:

 - The firearm(s) has been commercially manufactured.
 No improvised firearms (including homemade firearms and drilled out starters pistols/revolvers), pellet or flare guns will be accepted.

 - The submission date of the firearm(s) is within one year of the seizure date.
 Exceptions may be evaluated on a case-by-case basis.